-A1 Existing Residential: To protect and enhance the amenity of developed residential communities.

-A2 New Residential: To provide for new residential communities with ancillary community facilities, neighbourhood facilities and employment uses as considered appropriate for the status of the centre in the Settlement Hierarchy.

-B1 Commercial / Town or Village Centre: To protect, provide for and / or improve town and village centre facilities and uses.

-B2 Retail Warehouse Park: To provide for the development of a retail warehouse park.

-C1 Mixed Use: To provide for and facilitate mixed residential and business uses.

-D1 Tourism: To provide for appropriate and sustainable visitor and tourist facilities and associated uses.

-E2 General Enterprise & Employment: To provide for the creation of enterprise and facilitate opportunities for employment through industrial, manufacturing, distribution, warehousing and other general employment / enterprise uses in a good quality physical environment.

-F1 Open Space: To provide for and improve open spaces for active and passive recreational amenities.
+- A1 Existing Residential: To protect and enhance the amenity of developed residential communities. - A2 New Residential: To provide for new residential communities with ancillary community facilities, neighbourhood facilities and employment uses as considered appropriate for the status of the centre in the Settlement Hierarchy. - B1 Commercial / Town or Village Centre: To protect, provide for and / or improve town and village centre facilities and uses. - B2 Retail Warehouse Park: To provide for the development of a retail warehouse park. - C1 Mixed Use: To provide for and facilitate mixed residential and business uses. - D1 Tourism: To provide for appropriate and sustainable visitor and tourist facilities and associated uses. - E1 Strategic Employment Zones (High technology Uses): To facilitate opportunities for high end technology/manufacturing and major campus style office based employment within high quality and accessible locations. - E2 General Enterprise & Employment: To provide for the creation of enterprise and facilitate opportunities for employment through industrial, manufacturing, distribution, warehousing and other general employment / enterprise uses in a good quality physical environment. - F1 Open Space: To provide for and improve open spaces for active and passive recreational amenities.